National Volunteers Week

 Romsey-CFA

-WOODEND SES
+Woodend SES

 One local group making a profound volunteering impact is the Woodend SES, where individuals like Jane Crozier, Paul Riches, and Peter Burkhard exemplify the spirit of service and community engagement.